siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007 Maxwell is Minimal.md

 preserve its divergence-free structure.
 That still leaves a narrower question: what is the simplest curl-based law that makes transport possible?

-The first attempt is a single self-curl field:
+A single local rotation only recirculates the flow.
+It turns the structure around itself, but it does not yet carry energy from one region into another.
+Transport requires a second, complementary rotation.
+A point rotated once circulates.
+Rotated twice in a complementary way, it advances.

+That complementary turning takes the form

 $$
+\partial_t \mathbf{E} = c\,\nabla \times \mathbf{B}, \qquad
+\partial_t \mathbf{B} = -c\,\nabla \times \mathbf{E},
+$$

+with

+$$
+\nabla\cdot\mathbf{E}=0,\qquad \nabla\cdot\mathbf{B}=0.
+$$

+Now each field changes by the curl of the other.
+This is the minimal real closed transport law: no sources, no action at a distance, no extra fields, and no higher-order operators.

+The contrast with a single self-curl field can be checked directly:

+$$
 \partial_t \mathbf{Q} = c\,\nabla \times \mathbf{Q}.
 $$

-This preserves source-free turning identically.
-But preservation is not enough.
-One field turning itself still recirculates locally.
-It does not yet show how energy is carried from one region into another.

 Take a transverse Fourier mode